-There are four Overview and Scrutiny Committees at BCP Council.
-Each Committee meets 5 times during the municipal year:
+There are four Overview and Scrutiny bodies at BCP Council:

-- Corporate and Community Overview and Scrutiny Committee - Children's Services Overview and Scrutiny Committee - Health and Adult Social Care Overview and Scrutiny Committee - Place Overview and Scrutiny Committee
+- Overview and Scrutiny Board - Children's Services Overview and Scrutiny Committee - Health and Adult Social Care Overview and Scrutiny Committee - Environment and Place Overview and Scrutiny Committee

+Each Committee meets 5 times during the municipal year, except for the Overview and Scrutiny Board which meets monthly to enable the Board to make recommendations to Cabinet.
 The date and time of meetings will be set by full Council and may only be changed by the Chairman of the relevant Committee in consultation with the Monitoring Officer.
 Members will adhere to the agreed principles of the Council's Code of Conduct.

 Decisions shall be taken by consensus.
 Where it is not possible to reach consensus, a decision will be reached by a simple majority of those present at the meeting.
 Where there are equal votes the Chair of the meeting will have the casting vote.